 Bachelor of Musical Arts

-For those seeking a broad, liberal arts education with an emphasis on music.
-Non-music cognate required: minor or second major outside of music – 62 semester hours
+For those seeking to combine a broader, liberal arts education with a professional degree in music.
+A non-music cognate (a minor or second major outside of music) is required.
+62 semester hours in Music.

 Bachelors of Music Education